Is my website contributing to global warming?

 Consider using a CDN (Content Delivery Network)

 This is not an obvious one.
-CDNs are used to distribute your website content to other servers around the World.
+CDNs are used to distribute your website content to other servers around the world.
 When someone visits your website, a CDN will deliver the content from the closest server.

-This not only speeds up load times for those visitors further away from your origin server, but can cut down the amount of web miles your content travels.
-The content will still need to be moved from your origin server to the CDN server(s) once, and will be updated from time to time as your content changes.
+This not only speeds up load times for those visitors further away from your origin server, but can cut down the number of web miles your content travels.
+The content will still need to be moved from your origin server to the CDN server(s) once and will be updated from time to time as your content changes.
 If you have a lot of website traffic from visitors who are located a long way from your web server, this can really save CO2.

 Keep your website and server software up-to-date

 Platforms like WordPress use the PHP programming language, as well as other software to enable the web server to function.
 Over time, code within these software products will evolve to make them run quicker and more efficiently.
-This can have an impact on power consumption and therefore on your website carbon footprint.
+This can have an impact on power consumption and therefore on your website’s carbon footprint.
 Choosing a web host that is proactive about software upgrades can help your environmental efforts.

 Make your website more lightweight

-The average size of a website home page in 2021 is 1.5mb (source: a manual check of 24 random client websites).
+The average size of a website home page in 2021 is 1.5 Mb (source: a manual check of 24 random client websites).
 That’s quite a heavy payload of data for the server and network to ship to a visitor.
-Anything that can be done to reduce the size of your pages will help not only your green effort, but also means your site will load faster for your customers.
+Anything that can be done to reduce the size of your pages will help not only your green effort but also means your site will load faster for your customers.
 This, in turn, will encourage search engines to rank you a bit higher too.

 Good for the planet, good for your visitors, and good for Google!
 Happy days.

-So, here are a few pointers for reducing website page sizes :
+So, here are a few pointers for reducing website page sizes:

 - Compress your page content – this is effectively just getting your web server to ‘zip’ up the page before transmitting it to your visitor browser.
-The browser then unzips the page to display to your visitor.
+The browser then unzips the page to display it to your visitor.
 Test your website to see if it is compressed here, and ask your web hosts to enable compression if it isn’t.

 - Keep your image sizes down.
 Do this by keeping their size as close as possible to the size they are displayed at on your website (i.e. don’t upload a 3000px wide image if it is going to be displayed in a 300px width sidebar!).
-Make sure that your images are optimised (compressed) to remove unnecessary meta data.
-Run them through an image optimiser (such as Imagify.io) prior to uploading to your site, or use a image optimisation plugin (if you are using WordPress).
+Make sure that your images are optimised (compressed) to remove unnecessary metadata.
+Run them through an image optimiser (such as Imagify.io) prior to uploading to your site, or use an image optimisation plugin (if you are using WordPress).

-- Use modern image formats, such as .webp, instead of .png, .gif and .jpg files where possible.
-The webp format was developed by Google, and allows your images to have the same quality, but with a lower filesize than conventional images.
+- Use modern image formats, such as .webp, instead of .png, .gif, and .jpg files where possible.
+The webp format was developed by Google and allows your images to have the same quality, but with a lower file size than conventional images.